 On April 1, 2022, a proposed representative class action under California's Private Attorneys General Act ("PAGA") was filed in Superior Court of California, County of San Diego against the Company and an employment agency which provided the Company with temporary employees.
 The complaint alleges various violations of the California Labor Code, including California's wage and hour laws, relating to current and former non-exempt employees of the Company.
 The complaint seeks class status and payments for allegedly unpaid compensation and attorney's fees.
 In a related matter, the attorneys in this matter and the proposed class representative, in a letter dated March 12, 2022, to the California Labor & Workforce Development Agency made nearly identical claims seeking the right to pursue a PAGA action against the Company and the employment agency.
 On or about May 16, 2022, the plaintiff filed a First Amended Complaint adding a PAGA claim to the action.
 On or about June 2, 2022, the plaintiff filed an Application to Dismiss Class and Individual Claim without prejudice, in an attempt to pursue a PAGA only complaint.
 On or about June 30, 2022, the parties entered into a stipulation to allow the plaintiff to file a Second Amended Complaint to clarify the PAGA claim and to stay the pending action to allow an attempt at resolution through mediation.
 The mediation was held on February 23, 2023, and the matter was settled on terms agreeable to the Company.
-The settlement, which requires the Company to pay \$106, was subject to the right of individual class members to opt out of the settlement and proceed on their own.
+The settlement, which required the Company to pay \$106, was subject to the right of individual class members to opt out of the settlement and proceed on their own.
 No individual has requested to opt out of the settlement, and on April 5, 2024, an Order Granting Final Approval of the settlement was entered in the Superior Court.
-As of March 31, 2024, \$106 has been accrued for this matter.
+During the three and six months ended June 30, 2024 and 2023, the \$106 that had been accrued for this matter was paid by the Company.